mdn/content/files/en-us/web/css/@font-face/font-weight/index.md

 #### Result

-{{embedlivesample("Setting font-weight ranges", "", 300)}}
+{{embedlivesample("Setting font-weight ranges", "", 400)}}

 The `seven` paragraph uses the extra bold font.
-While `font-weight: 700` matches both the FiraSans-Bold and FiraSans-ExtraBold declarations, as the FiraSans-ExtraBold is declared later, it overrides the FiraSans-Bold for that value.
-Similarly, the `100` and `300` both use the FiraSans-Light; which FiraSans-Regular and FiraSans-Light both include `300` in their ranges, FiraSans-Light is declared later.
-Alternatively, we could have declared FiraSans-Regular after FiraSans-Light, but we would need to change the `font-weight` descriptor range if we do so.
+While `font-weight: 700` matches both the `FiraSans-Bold` and `FiraSans-ExtraBold` declarations, as the FiraSans-ExtraBold is declared later, it overrides the `FiraSans-Bold` for that value.

+Similarly, the `100` and `300` both use the light font; although `FiraSans-Regular` and `FiraSans-Light` both include `300` in their ranges, `FiraSans-Light` is declared later.
+Alternatively, we could have declared `FiraSans-Regular` after `FiraSans-Light`, but we would need to change the `font-weight` descriptor range if we do so.

 ### Setting a range for a variable font

+In this example we're using the `font-weight` descriptor to restrict the range of weights that can be set when using a variable font.

-In this example, you can change the font size of the variable font.
-We include ["League Mono"](https://www.theleagueofmoveabletype.com/league-mono), using a single `@font-face` at-rule.
-We've used a `font-weight: 300 700` value which effectively limits the range of weights that are available.
-When the `font-weight` property is specifies a weight outside this range the weight it gets is clamped to the range.
+We include a variable font, ["League Mono"](https://www.theleagueofmoveabletype.com/league-mono), using a single `@font-face` at-rule.
+We use a `font-weight: 300 700` value to effectively limit the range of weights that are available.
+If a CSS rule uses our "League Mono" font, then if it specifies a weight outside this range the weight it gets is clamped to the range.

 #### HTML

 We include a paragraph with `<output>` initially set to `400`, as that is the the default font-weight for unstyled paragraph text.
-This paragraph is nestled between two other paragraphs to enable comparing rendered versus declared font weight values.
+This paragraph is nestled between two other paragraphs, so you can compare rendered versus declared font weight values.

 We include an {{htmlelement("input/range")}} of type `range`, nested in a {{htmlelement("label")}}, setting the `step` to `50`.